 All travel funded in part or total by Curtin must be booked through a travel facilitator.

 Please note that your OSHC medical insurance does not cover you when you are on fieldwork, attending conferences or other approved university business outside Australia so you must also obtain approval for travelling overseas as detailed above.
 Additionally, if you are leaving Australia for fieldwork or data collection, you must complete the Offshore Fieldwork and Data Collection form.
 You can request the form by emailing email@example.com.
 You must return your completed form, signed by your supervisor, to firstname.lastname@example.org before your departure.

-If you’re in receipt of a scholarship, please ensure you seek approval to travel from the Research Scholarships Office in the Graduate Research School (ROC.GRS@curtin.edu.au).
-Failure to obtain approval may result in your travel not being processed.
+If you’re in receipt of a scholarship, please ensure you seek approval to travel from Research Scholarships in the Graduate Research School (ROC.GRS@curtin.edu.au).
+Failure to obtain approval may affect your HDR scholarship and travel approval.

 Curtin offers insurance cover for some activities you may undertake as part of your research.
 This includes various levels of cover for travel, liability, medical treatment liability, personal accident and property insurance.